 Empire State Future on Equitable Transit-Oriented Development

-adaptive reuse Adirondacks albany Bicycling big box buffalo climate change density downtown downtown revitalization downtowns economic development fracking highways home rule housing hydraulic fracturing hydrofracking IDA infill infrastructure location efficiency Long island mixed use new york city north country regional economic development councils regional planning retail rochester sandy smart growth southern tier sprawl subsidies sustainable development syracuse Tappan Zee Bridge town center transit transportation urban revitalization vacant properties walkability waterfront
+adaptive reuse Adirondacks albany Bicycling big box buffalo cars climate change downtown downtown revitalization downtowns economic development fracking high speed rail highways home rule housing hydraulic fracturing hydrofracking IDA infill infrastructure location efficiency Long island mixed use new york city north country rail regional economic development councils regional planning retail rochester sandy smart growth southern tier sprawl sustainable development syracuse town center transit transportation urban revitalization vacant properties walkability waterfront